How to Choose the Best Software Architecture for Your Enterprise App?

-Event Driven Architecture can be deployed for applications that leverage instant data communication that scales on-demand as in the case of website tracking or stream processing.
+Event Driven Architecture, the most popular enterprise software architecture and design, can be deployed for applications that leverage instant data communication that scales on-demand as in the case of website tracking or stream processing.

 C. Microkernel Architecture

-Many third-party applications, in view of software architecture best practices, make avail software packages as downloadable plug-ins or versions.
-It is to this particular type, that the Microkernel Architecture is most suited as a result of which it is also called the plug-in architecture pattern.
+Many third-party applications, in view of software architecture design best practices, make available software packages as downloadable plug-ins or versions.
+It is to this particular type that the Microkernel Architecture is most suited, as a result of which it is also called the plug-in architecture pattern.